Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Appendix

 \subsubsection{Data Quality}

-There was some inconsistency in the way the advisors documented the interventions they performed during these meetings.
-In some cases, while there is clear evidence in the free-form comments that advisors performed a certain intervention during an interaction, they failed to mark the corresponding intervention boxes on the provided checklist.
-Advisor 1 in particular consistently selected limited sets of interventions (only ever indicating they had applied 10 of the 20 total interventions and only indicating they had applied four of them more than 100 times), even when their comments indicated that they had applied additional interventions.
+Our exploratory qualitative analysis reveals some inconsistency in the way that one advisor, Advisor 1, documented the interventions they performed during meetings.
+While sometimes there is clear evidence in the free-form comments that Advisor 1 performed a certain intervention during an interaction, they failed to mark the corresponding intervention boxes on the provided checklist.
+Additionally, Advisor 1 only indicated they had applied 10 of the 20 total interventions and only indicated they had applied four of them more than 100 times, even when their comments indicated that they had applied many additional interventions.
 We show how the distribution of interventions applied varies for each advisor in Figure \ref{fig:int_adv_distrib}.
+To account for reduced intervention data quality, we repeat the $\text{ExpertTest}^{*}$ excluding Advisor 1 to establish robustness of the results.